 Recorder Last Response: This shows how recently the recorder processed and replied to a request over the OWS relay.
 If the recorder is idle or no connections are active, this may return “Not Yet Occurred This Session”.

 Recorder Response Sequence: This is the number of successful replies the recorder has made to requests sent over OWS.
 If “Recorder Last Response” has not occurred, this will not either.

 Session Request Sequence: This tracks the number of requests sent to the recorder over the OWS relay.
 Comparing to “Recorder Last Response” can show if the NVR is falling behind on fulfilling OWS relay requests.

-Configuration files are automatically collected from the recorder every 7 days and after performing a software update.
+The configuration files are automatically collected from the recorder every 7 days and after performing a software update.
 A manual backup of the configuration can be performed from the recorder System Settings.
-Click Download to retrieve a configuration file, then import the file to a recorder to install the previous configuration.
+You can download these files and import them into the recorder to restore a previous configuration.

 Select a device, and click on the tab to view Configuration Files.